SIMPLECPU V1D2 INSTRUCTION-SET #

 Testing : simulating the new instructions

 As always it easy to design new hardware, the hard part is getting it to work :).
 To test out these new instructions i wrote this test code.
-At this time it seems to be working correctly, fingers crossed :).
-Note, the NOT_IMPLEMENTED instructions are for the students to add during the assessment, i have tested the processor with my implementations, but these are not available for download :).
+At this time it seems to be working correctly, fingers crossed, but i have not tested all instruction yet :).

 ###############################